natgo/wt-wiki-scraper/wikitext-transpiled/ground/Freccia.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The Freccia IFV, made by Iveco and OTO Melara, was an Italian IFV designed to meet a new requirement from the Italian army for a new modern vehicle that would be able to successfully replace the obsolete fleet of VCC-2 APCs that had been serving in the Italian armed forces for many years.
 Iveco and OTO Melara would eventually design something closely based on the Centauro family of vehicles, which would end up being known as the Freccia.
 It would enter service in 2009 and continues to serve today in a multitude of locations where the Italian army is stationed.

-Introduced in [[Update "La Royale"]], the main defining feature of the Freccia is the new turret which is able to mount Spike fire-and-forget ATGMs.
+Introduced in [[Update "La Royale"]], the main defining feature of the Freccia over its [[VBC (PT2)|prototype]] is the new turret which is able to mount Spike fire-and-forget ATGMs.
 The main con when playing the Freccia is the big profile, you are very limited in how you can hide this machine.
-Fighting in close proximity to enemy vehicles is also not the best, the Spikes are mid-to-long range weapons, at close range the Spike cannot effectively lock onto enemy tanks, and for the missile to actually hit the target there has to be some considerable distance between players.
+Fighting in close proximity to enemy vehicles is also not the best, the Spikes are mid-to-long range weapons with relatively poor penetration, and at close range the Spike missiles behave randomly, so for the missile to actually hit the target there often has to be some considerable distance between players.
 This is why playing as a sniper is recommended.
-The Spike missile can lock onto enemy aircraft too but they need to be very close and flying relatively slowly in comparison to the missile for it to reach the target.
-Mobility-wise, you will not be lacking on maps with roads, but take note of areas with mud/snow as they will make the Freccia go slower.
+The Spike missile can lock onto enemy aircraft too but it is very slow, so instead Freccia should use onboard IRST to use the gun on it instead when possible.
+Mobility-wise, Freccia will not be found lacking on maps with roads, but take note of areas with mud/snow as they will make it go slower.
 Armour-wise, the Freccia is actually surprisingly good for an IFV, it can withstand low-level autocannon fire and enemy tank shells if they hit an area of the platform with empty space.
 Overall the Freccia is a solid addition to any top tier Italian ground forces lineup.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

+The Freccia is decently protected against 25 mm APDS and may sustain APFSDS of that calibre frontally for a while.
+30 mm however can penetrate and hit any crew member position directly and with APFSDS is able to straight up overpenetrate engine deck and hit the gun ammo rack.
+Since 30 mm calibre is fairly popular at the BR, trying to find out who is tougher with other light tanks isn't the best course of action for Freccia.

+Against 105 mm and bigger cannons the armour doesn't really do much.
+Overpressure from the front can be blocked by the engine deck, but the ammunition capable of doing this much overpressure damage at the rank might as well destroy Freccia with direct hit damage.
+Composites on the sides make sure that HEAT can't overpressure the car hull, but it generally doesn't matter as the shell will either detonate ammo racks or hit both of the turret crew.
+HE of top tier tanks will destroy the tank from any angle but the hull front.

+The turret neck remains a universal weakspot for every weapon type and anyone aiming to hurt and/or overpressure Freccia should aim there.

-The Freccia is protected against low to medium calibre munitions, frontally is where it's most effective.
-Enemy artillery can be a danger but if hit close to the vehicle the armour is good enough to protect the crew without issue.
+Enemy artillery can be a danger but if hit close to the vehicle the armour is good enough to protect the crew without immediately folding.

 '''Armour type:''' <!-- The types of armour present on the vehicle and their general locations -->
 <!-- Example: * Rolled homogeneous armour (Front, Side, Rear, Hull roof)